Skip to main content

 • fewer or less severe ear infections and allergies

-• decreased risk of sudden infant death syndrome, respiratory and gastrointestinal illnesses
+• lower risk of sudden infant death syndrome or illnesses involving breathing or digestion

-• babies are less likely to have diabetes, certain childhood cancers and obesity
+• lower risk of having diabetes, certain childhood cancers and obesity

-• breastfeeding is a natural form of child spacing through lactation amenorrhea method (LAM)
+• natural child spacing through the lactation amenorrhea method (LAM)

-• lower risk of excessive bleeding after birth and decreased risk of breast and ovarian cancer for the birthing parent
+• lower risk of too much bleeding after birth and of breast and ovarian cancer for the birthing parent

 Breastfeeding basics